 Like the gasifier, the polisher is lined with refractory materials and encased in a metal shell made of steel.
 The polisher is also equipped with a tapping system to remove the inert stone that will collect at its base.
-The burner placed in the lower section will keep the collected inert stone products in its molten state.

 Additional gas conditioning and preparation is required only for the production of hydrogen, Fischer-Tropsch (FT) liquids, and certain chemicals.
 This equipment is not required for the production of electricity via gas turbines or reciprocating internal combustion engines, which are already included in the system.
 Each end product requires specific conditions of syngas in order to process it.
 For example, the Fischer-Tropsch process does not permit even trace amounts of hydrogen sulfide present in the syngas stream because it will cause rapid degradation of the catalyst.

 For most end products, a specific amount of hydrogen is required.
 To meet this requirement, syngas is moved to the gas conditioning and preparation unit after cleanup where it is compressed and mixed with high-pressure saturated steam and fed into the Water-Gas Shift (WGS) reactor where the following reaction takes place: